Amsterdam

 When we asked people about industries and career opportunities in Amsterdam, they reponded:

 "Foreigners often work in Amsterdam in a variety of industries, including hospitality, retail, IT, finance, and education.
 Many foreigners also work in the creative industries, such as design, media, and advertising.
-Additionally, there are many opportunities for foreigners to work in the tourism industry, such as tour guides, hotel staff, and restaurant workers," remarked one expat who made the move to Amsterdam.
+Additionally, there are many opportunities for foreigners to work in the tourism industry, such as tour guides, hotel staff, and restaurant workers," wrote a member in Amsterdam.

 What is life like in Amsterdam?